katia317/CSO/README.md

-# CSO Dictionary by KYang
+# Terminology Dictionary by KYang
 ### Created for reference only

 ### Jump to: